MaxBossMan1/discord-bot-llm/README.md

 - `TARGET_CHANNEL_ID`: The channel ID to monitor
 - `VOICE_CHANNEL_ID`: The voice channel ID for TTS
 - `MEMORY_LIMIT`: Number of messages to remember per user
+- `BING_COOKIE`: Your Bing cookie for web search functionality

 ### Response Settings (in index.js)
 - Response chance: 30% for normal messages